San Jose State University & Institute for the Future

 Sam’s EPIC papers & presentations.

-Jamie Sherman is a cultural anthropologist (PhD Princeton, 2011) and research scientist at Intel Corporation.
+Jamie Sherman is a cultural anthropologist and a senior product researcher at Facebook.
+Previously she was a senior research scientist at Intel.
 Her research background is in techniques and technologies of self-transformation, performance, and dynamics of race, gender, and play.
-Since joining Intel in 2012, her work has focused on emergent technological practices, from quantified self to virtual reality and the future of entertainment.
-Her current research develops usages and drives strategies for video game play, media creation, and online toxicity.
+Recently her work has focused on emergent technological practices, from quantified self to virtual reality and the future of entertainment.
+Her research has developed usages and driven strategies for video game play, media creation, and online toxicity.
+Jamie holds a PhD in anthropology from Princeton.

 Jamie’s EPIC papers & presentations